 Try not to lose any sleep over your dreams.
-Although what you are experiencing in your dreams can seem real, in the end, it is just a dream.
+Although your dream experiences may seem real, in the end, they are just dreams.

 It is common for you and your significant other to experience dreams related to the pregnancy.
-You are both likely experiencing increased anxiety, and that is to blame.
-It might even be fun to discuss the crazy voyages you both are taking in your sleep.
+You may be experiencing increased anxiety, which could be to blame.
+It might even be fun to discuss the crazy voyages you are both taking in your sleep.

-No matter where your pregnancy dreams take you, remember they are entirely normal to experience.
+No matter where your pregnancy dreams take you, remember these experiences are entirely normal.